hapax/hapax.github.io/assets/visual-qft.md

 in big Hilbert spaces.
 The computational basis is ill-adapted to this representation, so we came up with a new basis which jived better.
-But we shouldn't throw out the computational basis altogether!
+But we shouldn't throw out the computational basis with the bath water!
 It's the closest thing we have to working with bit strings, and hence a natural place to do many quantum information-processing tasks.